Eberhard Godt: Biography

 In January 1938 he was appointed to the staff of the commander of the U-boat force, Admiral Dönitz.
 In October he became the force's chief of operations.
 He continued in this role until January 1943 when he assumed full tactical command of U-Boat operations after Dönitz was promoted to command the Kriegsmarine.
 In March Godt was promoted to Konteradmiral (Rear Admiral) and assigned, additionally to his U-boat duties, to a department command at the Naval High Command.
 In 1945 he became a POW and remained in British custody until 1947.
 During this time he also testified as a witness in the Nuremberg trials.

-Following the war he wrote a history of Kriegsmarine operations in World War II as member of the Naval Historical Team.
+Following the war he wrote a history of Kriegsmarine operations in World War II as a member of the Naval Historical Team.

 Godt died at the age of 95 on 13 September 1995.